-- 242. The Keeping children safe in education statutory guidance (2022) (KCSIE) defines two types of allegations that may be made against staff or volunteers: - Allegations that may meet the harm threshold - Allegations/concerns that do not meet the harms threshold referred to for the purposes of this policy as 'low level concerns' - 243.
+- 242. The Keeping children safe in education statutory guidance (2023) (KCSIE) defines two types of allegations that may be made against staff or volunteers: - Allegations that may meet the harm threshold - Allegations/concerns that do not meet the harms threshold referred to for the purposes of this policy as 'low level concerns' - 243.
 Clear processes are in place for managing both types of allegations or concerns, as detailed below and in the flowchart at Appendix 8. - 244.
-If Fulwood received an allegation relating to an incident where an individual or organisation using our premises for an activity involving children the we will follow our safeguarding procedures and in the LADO.
+If Fulwood received an allegation relating to an incident where an individual or organisation using our premises for an activity involving children the we will follow our safeguarding procedures and in the LADO. - 245.
+Any allegations towards staff found to be false or malicious will be dealt with in accordance with the behaviour policy.